6 Best Mattresses for Stomach Sleepers in 2026

 We’re constantly testing new mattresses and sleep products to give you the most accurate and up-to-date recommendations.
 Read more about our mattress review methodology.

-Stomach sleepers: Did you know you’re the rarest type of sleeper?
-Most people will find our guides to the best mattresses for side sleepers or best mattresses for back sleepers helpful, since those positions represent about 90% of sleepers.1 The other 10% are, you guessed it, stomach sleepers.
-Stomach sleepers need a different type of mattress to support how they sleep.
+Most of you will find our guides to the best mattresses for side sleepers or best mattresses for back sleepers helpful, since those positions represent about 90% of total sleep time.1 Stomach sleeping accounts for the other 10% of total sleep time.
+And stomach sleepers need a different type of mattress to support how they sleep.
 Sleeping on your stomach tends to put extra pressure on your back and curve your spine if you don’t use the right mattress.

 “No matter your position, a mattress that supports your spine’s natural curve is key,” says Chanakya Jandhyala, MD, an orthopedic spine surgeon with RWJBarnabas Health Medical Group and Community Medical Center in Toms River, New Jersey.
 “Sleeping on your stomach often forces your neck and spine into awkward positions, which can lead to stiffness or discomfort.
 Stomach sleepers frequently develop neck or lower back pain from twisting awkwardly during the night.”